-Sleep regressions, whether the 11 month old sleep regression or the 4 month or 8 month or bonus 15 month one, all stink.
+Sleep regressions, whether the 11 month old sleep regression or the 4 month or 8 month or 11-12 month sleep regression, all stink.
 They aren’t fun.
 But the only way to help baby through the transition is consistency and sticking to their sleep schedule.

 First of all, stick to your sleep schedule.
 Baby’s learning some new skills – that’s all this is.
 It doesn’t mean they’re immediately ready for a “bigger kid” schedule.
-And as our 4th kid is now going through her own 11 month old sleep regression, we keep her on a strict schedule, too.
+And as our 4th kid is now going through her own 11-month-old sleep regression, we keep her on a strict 11-month-old sleep schedule, too.

-That way, everyone’s getting worn out by dinnertime.
+At our house, everyone’s worn out by dinnertime.
 Then, early bedtimes all around.
 Our usual bedtime for the littles is 7:30 and 8 for the school-aged kids.
 But during a sleep regression?
-It’s as early as 6 PM.
+It’s as early as 6 PM for the baby.

 And you know what?
-After all of those adventures, I could totally join him.
+After all of those adventures, I could totally go to bed that early, too.

 - Get The 40 Best Sleep Training Tips You Didn’t Know (my article over on SleepTrainingKids.com).